Governing Body – Statement of Behaviour Principles

 - The governors expect that any rewards system will be consistently applied.
 It must be regularly monitored for consistency, fair application and effectiveness.

-- Sanctions for unacceptable/poor behaviour should be known and understood by all pupils, staff, other adults with responsibility for behaviour, and parents/carers.
+- Consequences for unacceptable/poor behaviour should be known and understood by all pupils, staff, other adults with responsibility for behaviour, and parents/carers.

-- Sanctions should be age appropriate, progressive and fairly implemented.
+- Consequences should be age appropriate, progressive and fairly implemented.

-- It is important that sanctions are monitored for their proper use, consistency and effective impact.
+- It is important that consequences are monitored for their proper use, consistency and effective impact.

 The use of reasonable force